bsmith89/longev-mgen/doc/submission.md

-MAGs were constructed for 8 populations classified as members of the family _Muribaculaceae_, including for two "responder" species, OTU-1 and OTU-4, previously shown to respond positively to ACA.
+MAGs were constructed for 8 populations classified as members of the family _Muribaculaceae_, including for two species, OTU-1 and OTU-4, previously shown to respond positively to ACA.
 For OTU-1, two closely genomic variants were recovered, here designated B1-A and B1-B, possessing 0.63 and 0.36 Mbp of unshared sequence, respectively (Table 2).
 We designate the MAG constructed for OTU-4 as B2.
-MAGs obtained from non-responder populations are designated B3 through B7.
+MAGs obtained from non-responding species are designated B3 through B7.
 All 8 novel MAGs are estimated to be mostly complete and all had less than 1% estimated contamination based on the recovery of ubiquitous, single-copy genes (Table 1).
 The median N50
-statistic was approximately 71 kbp, suggesting that assembly was suitable for inferring the genomic conext of functional genes.
+statistic was approximately 71 kbp, suggesting that assembly was suitable for inferring the genomic context of functional genes.
 Estimated genome sizes, GC%, and number of predicted genes are all similar to previously published MAGs belonging to the family _Muribaculaceae_,